danedwardsdeveloper/simple-order--portfolio/generalDatabaseOperation.md

 2. Optionally verify subscription status
 3. Optionally get user roles
 4. Optionally check relationships
-5. Optionally retrieve relevant data in one operation

 You can use it with different parameter combinations depending on what each route needs.
 This will help reduce duplicate database queries across your API routes.